Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/installing-php-on-your-mac.md

 # Copyright (c) The PHP Group
 ```

-And there we go, we switched to the PHP version.
+And there we go.
+We switched to the PHP version.

 ## Php -v is still showing the wrong version

 I had the issue when upgrading from 7.4 to 8.0 for my demo that I kept seeing 7.4 when running `php -v`.
-To fix this manually, remove the old line in your `.zshrc` file.
+Remove the old line in your `.zshrc` file to fix this manually.

 ```bash
 nano ~/.zshrc